nauam/Courses/docs/administration/configuration/database/index.md

 ### Customize the Datasource

-The dataSource is configured in the `qwcontrol-config.properties` file.
+The dataSource is configured in the `rundeck-config.properties` file.

 You specify the `dataSource.` configuration properties.